PH-Tools/PH_ADORB/README.md

 ### Development [Local]:
 PH-ADORB is free and open-source.
 We welcome any and all thoughts, opinions, and contributions!
 To get setup for local development:
 1. **Fork** this GitHub repository to your own GitHub account.
-1. **Clone** the repository to your computer.
+1. **Clone** the repository-fork onto your computer.
 1. Setup a **virtual environment**.
 1. Install the required **dependencies**.
-1. Make your edits.
+1. Make your edits or changes.
+1. Add tests to cover your changes.
-1. Submit a **Pull-Request** to merge your edits into the main branch.
+1. Submit a **Pull-Request** to merge your changes into the main branch.

 ### Development [Tests]:
 Note that PH-ADORB uses [`pytest`](https://docs.pytest.org/en/stable/#) to run all of the automated testing.
 Please be sure to include tests for any contributions or edits.